sustainable-computing-io/kepler-doc/templates/adopters.md

 # Kepler Adopters

-Organisations below all are using the Kepler.
+Organisations below all are using Kepler.

 To join this list, please follow [these instructions](https://sustainable-computing.io/project/contributing/).